-Figure 2-2 on the following page depicts two growth corridors, the first of which encompasses some 82.4 square miles and intersects Fayette, Effingham and Jasper counties, from west to east, in the northern portion of the five-county Economic Development District.
-This growth corridor contains nine incorporated municipalities and extends along Interstate 70 and Illinois Route 33 from the City of Vandalia on the west to the City of Effingham and the Village of Teutopolis and along Illinois Route 33 to the City of Newton in Jasper County.
+Figure 2-2 on the following page depicts two growth corridors, the first of which encompasses some 82.4 square miles and intersects Fayette, Effingham, and Jasper counties, from west to east, in the northern portion of the five-county Economic Development District.
+This growth corridor contains nine incorporated municipalities and extends along Interstate 70 and Illinois Route 33 from the City of Vandalia in the west to the City of Effingham and the Village of Teutopolis, and along Illinois Route 33 to the City of Newton in Jasper County.

-The second growth corridor encompasses some 67.5 square miles and intersects Marion and Clay counties in the southern portion of the five-county Economic Development District.
+The second growth corridor spans 67.5 square miles and intersects Marion and Clay counties in the southern portion of the five-county Economic Development District.
 This growth corridor contains twelve incorporated municipalities and commences in the extreme southwest corner of Marion County within the Central City/Centralia/Wamac area.
-The southernmost growth corridor continues by extending northward through the Village of Junction City to the Village of Sandoval along U.S. Route 51 and then eastward via U.S. Route 50 through the Village of Odin and the City of Salem.
-The growth corridor then extends from the City of Salem eastward along U.S. Route 50 towards the City of Flora, including the b.
+The southernmost growth corridor continues by extending northward through the Village of Junction City to the Village of Sandoval along U.S. Route 51 and eastward via U.S. Route 50 through the Village of Odin and the City of Salem.
+The growth corridor then extends from the City of Salem eastward along U.S. Route 50 towards the City of Flora, including the Villages of Iuka and b.
 Population

-Villages of Iuka and Xenia and follows US Route 50 East of the City of Flora, Illinois in Clay County.
+Xenia.
+It follows US Route 50 East of the City of Flora, Illinois, in Clay County.

-From 1990 to 2016 the EDD has had an overall percentage population increase of 0.83% with the Counties of Effingham and Fayette showing population gains.
-Although this population trend has been much lower than the State of Illinois and the United States, the SCIRPDC region appears to be maintaining a level of stability.
-After a small spike in population from 1990 to 2000, most notably due to large growth in Effingham County, the EDD has had a general population leveling effect, most notably due to population loses in Marion County and increases
+Between 1990 and 2016, the EDD experienced an overall population increase of 0.83%, with Effingham and Fayette counties showing population gains.
+While this growth rate is significantly lower than the State of Illinois and the United States, the region has maintained a degree of population stability.
+A notable population spike occurred between 1990 and 2000, primarily driven by significant growth in Effingham County.
+Since then, the region has experienced a general leveling effect, with population losses in Marion County offset

-Redevelopment Corridors
+Redevelopment Corridors South Central Illinois Regio